olivierfriard/boris_docs/index.rst

 When launching BORIS for the first time it may take some time to show up.
 Please be patient!

-.. warning:: On Mac OS X 10.9, launching can be stopped according to the **Security & Privacy** settings of your computer.
+.. warning:: On Mac OS X 10.9 and above, launching can be stopped according to the **Security & Privacy** settings of your computer.
    They can be changed opening **System Preferences...** > **Security & Privacy** > **General** and selecting the option **Anywhere** in the frame **Allow apps downloaded from**.
 Alternatively you can repeat the operation right-clicking on the BORIS icon and then clicking **Open** in the following two dialog boxes.